simonswu23/Scripts/README.md

 # Instructions
 - Please make sure you have the correct version before proceeding
-- Rename your old Scripts folder to something else (e.g. Scripts-Old)
+- Rename your existing Scripts folder (e.g. Scripts-Old)
 - Copy this folder into the same directory

 ## General